ONLYOFFICE/api.onlyoffice.com/site/pages/Docs/Docs API/Get Started/Basic concepts/index.md

 - How to extend the editors functionality with [plugins](../../Usage%20API/Config/Editor/Plugins/index.md) and [customization settings](../../Usage%20API/Config/Editor/Customization/index.md), or limit it to suit your use-case
 - How to manage editors via [Automation API](../../Usage%20API/Automation%20API/index.md)
 - How to use the [WOPI protocol](../../Using%20WOPI/Overview/index.md) to integrate your application with an online office
-- How to integrate ONLYOFFICE Docs into a range of [frameworks](../Frontend%20Frameworks/index.md) and [Document Management Systems (DMSs)](../Ready-to-use%20connectors/index.md)
+- How to integrate ONLYOFFICE Docs into a range of [frameworks](../Frontend%20Frameworks/index.md)

 ## What editors can do